tommym22/TM-ITEC-352-Final/README.md

 ```
 Make sure that you are also running the **Python 3.10** interpreter.
 You can change this by searching for Python Interpreter in the **Command Pallette**

+Don't want to install the theme?
+That's ok!
+Simply comment out lines 5 and 11.

 ![Image of the form with the theme installed](data_form.png)